Skip to main content

 • Result < 0

-If the result of the previous operations was negative, its amount had to be considered capital gain in fiscal year 2016, setting the acquisition value of the rest of the awarded elements other than the credits, money or sign that represents it, 0.
+If the result of the previous operations was negative, their amount should be considered capital gain in the 2016 financial year, setting the acquisition value of the rest of the awarded elements other than credits, money or a symbol that represents it at 0.

 • Result = 0

 If the result was 0, there was no capital gain or loss.
-The rest of the foreclosed asset elements that were not credit, money or a sign that represents it, had an acquisition value of 0.
+The rest of the awarded asset elements that were not credit, money or a sign representing it, had an acquisition value of 0.

 • Result > 0

-If the result was positive (greater than 0), there was no capital gain or loss either.
+If the result was positive (greater than 0), there was no capital gain or loss.

-The acquisition value of each of the remaining asset elements awarded other than the credits, money or sign that represents it, was the result of distributing the positive result among them based on the market value resulting from the final liquidation balance. of the society that was becoming extinct.
+The acquisition value of each of the remaining assets awarded other than credits, money or any sign that represents it, was the result of distributing the positive result among them based on the market value resulting from the final balance sheet of the liquidation of the company that was being extinguished.

-Date of acquisition awarded elements other than credits, money or sign that represents it
+Date of acquisition of awarded items other than credits, money or a sign that represents it

-The awarded elements, other than credits or money, are considered acquired by the partner on the date on which they were acquired by the civil society that was extinguished, in accordance with the nineteenth transitional provision of the Personal Income Tax Law .
+The awarded elements, other than credits or money, are considered acquired by the partner on the date they were acquired by the civil partnership that was extinguished, in accordance with the nineteenth transitional provision of the Personal Income Tax Law .